ibm-datapower/datapower-tutorials/using-datapower-in-kubernetes/getting-started-datapower-in-gke.md

 Before we continue, let's stop and reflect for a minute on what we have accomplished so far.
 At this time, we have deployed an applicaiton that can recover from a failure in one of our nodes in our Kubernetes cluster.
 We can deploy this applicaiton in a highly reproducible way.
- Additionally, the application's configuration is managed independently of the applicaiton and can be changed easily without having to rebuild our applicaiton.
+ Additionally, the application's configuration is managed independently of the application and can be changed easily without having to rebuild our applicaiton.

-Now, we want to expose the applicaiton service so that we can access it from the public internet.
+Now, we want to expose the application service so that we can access it from the public internet.
 We can expose the datapower multi-protocol gateway service running on port 80 that was configured using our  `datapower-config` ConfigMap by heading over to the `kubernetes/services` directory and running: